-Winter 2023 Application for Academic Student Employees (Teaching Assistants, Readers & Tutors) is open.
+Fall 2023 Application for Academic Student Employees (Teaching Assistants, Readers & Tutors) is now available!

 Please read before submitting an application:

 Teaching Assistants must be registered graduate students in good academic standing.
 Readers and Tutors can be Undergraduate or Graduate students.

 - Prior to being offered a TA position, International Students must determine if they need to schedule an English Language Certification Examination (ELCE).
 Readers are not required to take the ELCE (TA only).